thatlazyadmin/DeathStarScriptHub/Defender-For-Cloud/DefenderForServerIndividualEnablement/README.md

 ## 📜 Learn More

-From the following Microsoft Doc you can learn more about the differnet options available to enable Microsoft Defender for Server.
+From the following Microsoft document you can learn more about the differnet options available to enable Microsoft Defender for Server.
 [Read More](https://learn.microsoft.com/en-us/azure/defender-for-cloud/plan-defender-for-servers-select-plan)

 ## 📌 Contributors